Swethakotuluru11/Nodejs-MongoDB/README.md

 .MongoDB is an open Source NoSQL DB management System .It stores data in JSON format
 .It relies on a document model and is considered a NoSQL database, which means it differs fundamentally from conventional relational databases

-------------- Module2 ---------------
+<---------------------------------------------- Module2 ------------------------------------------------>
 1.Installation and SetUp
 STEP1: Download MongoDB
 The installation process installs both the MongoDB binaries as well as the default configuration file .  ------------- <install directory>\bin\mongod.cfg.----------------
 STEP2: Download the Installer
-Download the MongoDB Community .msi installer from the following link: MongoDB Download Center In the Version dropdown, select the version of MongoDB to download.
+Download the MongoDB Community .msi installer from the following link:https://www.mongodb.com/try/download/shell.
+.In the Version dropdown, select the version of MongoDB to download.
-In the Platform dropdown, select Windows.
+.In the Platform dropdown, select Windows.
-In the Package dropdown, select msi.
+.In the Package dropdown, select msi.
 And, finally Click Download.
+STEP3:
-STEP3: Run the MongoDB installer
+.Run the MongoDB installer
-Go to the directory where you downloaded the MongoDB installer (.msi file).
-By default, this is your Downloads directory.
+.Go to the directory where you downloaded the MongoDB installer (.msi file).
+.Downloads directory.
-Double-click the .msi file.
+.Double-click the .msi file.
 STEP4:
-First, install from MSI.
-Open the MongoDB Download Center.
-In the Platform dropdown, select Windows 64-bit (8.1+) (MSI) Click Download.
-Connecting to MongoDB,
-Double-click the installer file.
+.Follow the MongoDB Community Edition installation Wizard, Choose setup setup type and service configuration.